Latest IFoA news

 Click to filter your search

-The CERA Global Association (CGA) is pleased to announce that Chu Lee has become the 3,000th person to earn the prestigious CERA (Chartered Enterprise Risk Actuary) credential.
+The IFoA is pleased to announce that Pamela Robertson, Senior Actuarial Analyst, Lloyds Banking Group, Edinburgh has become its 500th member to earn the prestigious CERA (Chartered Enterprise Risk Actuary) credential.

 Other actuary news

 Added: Tue, 23/08/2016 - 17:04The number of jobs for actuaries has experienced the biggest increase in the insurance sector in the past 12 months, according to a report produced by HFG and Vacancysoft.

 Added: Tue, 23/08/2016 - 14:03Three in five people who have taken money out of their retirement savings under the pension freedoms have not planned for how they would pay for future care costs, according to a study commissioned by Citizens Advice.

 Added: Mon, 22/08/2016 - 15:57General insurance in Brazil is struggling for growth, with no major recovery expected before 2017 at the earliest, according to a report published by Axco.

 Added: Mon, 22/08/2016 - 15:52The Institute and Faculty of Actuaries (IFoA) today signed the Overseas Development Institutes Statement urging G20 governments to gradually reduce fossil fuel subsidies.